Catt theory

 Generally, indifference to, and ignorance of, the TEM Wave is a major underpinning of the false view of the matter among professors and text book writers.
 Does the word "wave" mean "sine wave"?
 Confusion is buttressed by semantic confusion.

-Note that a search for "transverse electromagnetic wave" gives as the first hit Bigelow, who is wrong as to phase, and as a second hit Wuikipedia, which implies (wrongly) that a TEM Wave is necessarily sinusoidal.
+Note that a search for "transverse electromagnetic wave" gives as the first hit Bigelow, who is wrong as to phase, and as a second hit Wikipedia, which implies (wrongly) that a TEM Wave is necessarily sinusoidal.
 It's therefore not surprising that the fourth hit (out of 5,000) is my "The TEM wave, a lost concept; Scandals in electromagnetic theory ... ".

 When discussing "The Catt Question" , both Pepper and Josephson discuss frequency, which should not come into "The Catt Question".

-If only professors, Sir Michael Pepper (kinighted for services to physics) and text book writers would show an interest in these matters, and apply a few of their neurons to the matter, we could make progress.
+If only professors, Sir Michael Pepper (knighted for services to physics) and text book writers would show an interest in these matters, and apply a few of their neurons to the matter, we could make progress.
 With only a little comprehension followed by a little sffort from The Establishment (Royal Society, IET, Trinity College etc.), it would be easy to clear up this mess.
 Members of The Establishment would only be doing their duty, which so far they all neglect.

 Ivor